Do We Need Employee Acceptable Use Policies For Workplace Technology?

-Recognizing the need to be proactive, many organizations are establishing an acceptable use policy for workplace technology.
+Recognizing the need to be proactive in the hybrid work environment, many organizations are establishing an acceptable use policy for workplace technology.

 An acceptable use policy (AUP) is a document that outlines the rules and restrictions employees must follow in regard to the company’s network, software, internet connection and devices.
 It explicitly states how employees should and shouldn’t use employer-provided technology and personal mobile devices in workplaces with bring your own device (BYOD) policies.
 If you’re considering instituting an acceptable use policy for workplace technology, here’s what you need to know.